dvdme/forecastiopy/README.md

 ```

 **Get Alerts weather data for the requested location**
+It should work just like Flags and the other ones, but at the time I am writting this I could not find a location with alerts to test on.

 **A note on time**
 The API returns time in unix time.
 Although this is a good computer format,